Professor Jennifer Richards

 - Telephone: +44 (0) 191 208 7754

-I completed my first degree (1st class, BA honours) in English Literature at the University of London in 1987.
+I completed my first degree in English Literature at Queen Mary College, University of London in 1987.
 After two years in Poland, teaching English at the University of Silesia, Gliwice from 1988, and the Polish Academy of Science, Warsaw, from 1989 until 1990, I returned to the UK to take up British Academy funding to write a PhD thesis on Rhetoric and sixteenth-century writing at the University of Edinburgh, graduating in 1995.

-I have broad interests in early modern literature and culture, but I specialise on the writers of the mid to late sixteenth century, including Thomas Nashe and Shakespeare.
+I have broad interests in early modern literature and culture, but I specialise on the writers of the mid to late sixteenth century, especially Anne Askew, William Baldwin, Thomas Nashe, Gabriel Harvey and Shakespeare.
 I work across several fields: the history of ideas (and political thought), the history of reading, the history of rhetoric and the medical humanities.

-I have three main projects, all of which are interlinked through the topic of orality/vocality:
+I have three main projects, all of which are interlinked through the topic of orality/vocality.
+I also work in the medical humanities.

 I. The Thomas Nashe Project

-I am one of the four General Editors of 'A New Critical Edition of the Complete Works of Thomas Nashe' (6 volumes; contracted with Oxford University Press, 2021) along with Joe Black (Massachusetts), Andrew Hadfield (Sussex) and Cathy Shrank (Sheffield), and I am the lead of 'The Thomas Nashe Project' (awarded an AHRC Research Grant, 2015-20), working closely with Kate De Rycker.
+I am one of the four General Editors of 'A New Critical Edition of the Complete Works of Thomas Nashe' (6 volumes; contracted with Oxford University Press, 2021) along with Joe Black (Massachusetts), Andrew Hadfield (Sussex) and Cathy Shrank (Sheffield), and I am the lead of 'The Thomas Nashe Project' (awarded an AHRC Research Grant, 2015-20), working closely with Kate De Rycker and Rachel White.
 For updates on 'The Thomas Nashe Project' please visit our website.

-This project is titled Animating Texts at Newcastle University (AtNU).
-Over three years we will be exploring how the digital can complement rather than replace the print edition, exploring different ways of understanding, explaining, and experiencing text as mobile, variable, adaptable, performable, while also helping us to re-imagine the reading experience
+Over three years the ATNU team will be exploring how the digital can complement rather than replace the print edition, exploring different ways of understanding, explaining, and experiencing text as mobile, variable, adaptable, performable, while also helping us to re-imagine the reading experience

 In 2014-16 I led the AHRC Research Network 'Voices and Books in Early Modern England, 1500-1800' with Professor Richard Wistreich, Royal College of Music, London, along with Matthew Grenby, Arnold Hunt, Elspeth Jajdelska, Bob Owens, Abigail Williams.